Multi-Timeframe Confluence: A Framework for Better Analysis

 Step 3: Wait for medium TF confirmation

-Step 4: Enter on lower TF signal
+Step 4: Study lower TF confirmation evidence

 The Bottom Line